-Inflation Expectations in Australia increased to 5 percent in February from 4.60 percent in January of 2026.
+Inflation Expectations in Australia increased to 5.20 percent in March from 5 percent in February of 2026.
 Inflation Expectations in Australia averaged 4.37 percent from 1995 until 2026, reaching an all time high of 8.60 percent in July of 2008 and a record low of 2.80 percent in September of 2013.
 This page provides - Australia Inflation Expectations- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Inflation Expectations - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+Australia Inflation Expectations - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Inflation Expectations in Australia increased to 5 percent in February from 4.60 percent in January of 2026.
+Inflation Expectations in Australia increased to 5.20 percent in March from 5 percent in February of 2026.
 Inflation Expectations in Australia is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Australia Inflation Expectations is projected to trend around 2.00 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast